 In addition, from 2000 through 2005, \$500,000 per year of Mr. Iger's annual base salary was deferred.
-The following table sets forth the earnings on the deferred amount in fiscal 2015 and the aggregate balance of Mr. Iger's deferral account, including accumulated earnings, as of October 3, 2015.
+The following table sets forth the earnings on the deferred amount in fiscal 2016 and the aggregate balance of Mr. Iger's deferral account, including accumulated earnings, as of October 1, 2016.
 Mr. Iger's employment agreement provides that the deferred compensation will be paid, together with interest at the applicable federal rate for mid-term treasuries, reset annually, no later than 30 days after he is no longer subject to the provisions of Section 162(m) of the Internal Revenue Code (or at such later date as is necessary to avoid the imposition of an additional tax on Mr. Iger under Section 409A of the Internal Revenue Code).
-The interest rate is adjusted annually in March and the weighted average interest rate for fiscal 2015 was 1.624%.
+The interest rate is adjusted annually in March and the weighted average interest rate for fiscal 2016 was 1.476%.
 There were no additions during the fiscal year to the deferred amount by either the Company or Mr. Iger other than these earnings and no withdrawals during the fiscal year.

-Executive Contributions in Last Fiscal Year Aggregate Earnings in Last Fiscal Year Aggregate Balance at Last Fiscal Year End Robert A. Iger - \$64,821 \$4,055,833 Thomas O. Staggs \$1,724,000 - Christine M. McCarthy \$4,325,088 \$(10,627) \$ 206,344
+Executive Contributions in Last Fiscal Year Aggregate Earnings in Last Fiscal Year Aggregate Balance at Last Fiscal Year End Robert A. Iger \$59,857 \$4,115,690 Christine M. McCarthy \$4,951,645 \$341,276 \$5,299,102 M. Jayne Parker \$1,729,984 \$101,013 \$1,858,639 Thomas O. Staggs \$1,400,000 \$126,647 \$1,850,647

-Contributions by Mr. Staggs and Ms. McCarthy include deferral of bonus amounts earned with respect to fiscal 2015 but awarded after the end of the fiscal year.
+Contributions by Ms. McCarthy, Ms. Parker and Mr. Staggs include deferral of non-equity incentive plan awards earned with respect to fiscal 2016 but awarded after the end of the fiscal year.
 Because these deferrals did not occur until after the end of the fiscal year, no earnings on these amounts are included in the column for Aggregate Earnings in Last Fiscal Year and these amounts are not included in the Aggregate Balance at Last Fiscal Year End.

-Because the earnings accrued under these programs were not "above market" or preferential, these amounts are not reported in the Fiscal 2015 Summary Compensation Table.
+Because the earnings accrued under these programs were not "above market" or preferential, these amounts are not reported in the Fiscal 2016 Summary Compensation Table.
+A portion of the aggregate balances at last fiscal year end were however included in the Summary Compensation Table since fiscal year 2015, as follows: